Start this season strong

-Reviton showed stellar in-field performance in its first year of registered use.
-It has proven itself both on-farm and in research trials, with more than 1,100 North American trials completed.
+Reviton showed stellar in-field performance in its second year of registered use.
+It has proven itself both on-farm and in research trials, with more than 1,400 North American trials completed and large scale production acreage treated with Reviton.
 Results consistently show that Reviton works well alone but provides a wider spectrum of weed control and consistency when combined with other herbicides and an adjuvant.
 The top tank mix partners are glyphosate or glufosinate.
 For best results, Reviton should always be used with a high-quality MSO (methylated seed oil) – even when tank-mixed.
 For specific Reviton application information, please reference the label.

 What else does Reviton bring to the table?

 There are many different herbicides on the market, but Reviton is unique – even beyond its ability to overcome resistance issues.

 Here are a few additional factors that set Reviton apart:

 - An easy-to-handle SC formulation with a low use rate.
 That means easier handling, less storage, greater convenience and minimal disposal.

 - Requires a 0-day plant back and rotational crop interval for corn and wheat, which is key for reduced and no-till systems.